 What Can You Tell Me About Rotary?

 Well, for starters, Rotary International is a global association of independently-run Rotary Clubs comprised of 1.23 million members.
 Its volunteer members and staff work without regard to nationality, race, religion, age or gender to improve communities everywhere in the fields of health, education, human services and peace.

 Its administration, headquartered in the Chicago suburb of Evanston, IL, is handled by officers, directors, and committees chosen from areas all over the world.
 The purpose of the administration is to provide not only a framework for clubs to build on, but also to service all clubs in consistency and effectiveness.

-Rotary holds an International Convention once a year (this year it will be in Atlanta) to transact the business of the organization and to encourage people from all countries to get to know each other and share information and ideas through business, discussion, and social activities.
+Rotary holds an International Convention once a year (this year Toronto is the host city) to transact the business of the organization and to encourage people from all countries to get to know each other and share information and ideas through business, discussion, and social activities.

 The world of Rotary is divided into Zones.
 Zones are divided into numbered Districts (we’re in 7190).
 Each District is served by an elected District Governor and a set of District officers and committees.
-Each Rotary Club is guided by officers and directors elected by club members.
+Each individual Rotary Club is guided by officers and directors elected by club members.
 The club has a constitution and bylaws controlling its actions.
 The Rotary Year runs from July 1 through June 30.

 How Do I Qualify for Membership?

 We are very ecumenical, accepting energetic men and women 21 and older who are of good character and good standing in the community, and we celebrate diversity of every kind.
-The individual candidate may be involved in a business or profession, or be a homemaker, a retiree or even a self-supporting non-worker to be invited to join Rotary.
+The individual candidate may be involved in a business or profession, or be a full-time homemaker, a retiree, or even a self-supporting non-worker to be invited to join Rotary.
 Current members nominate and sponsor prospective members.
 And, we offer “Corporate” and “Family” memberships for those whose schedules may not currently allow full-time participation but wish to share a membership with others in their group.